Eileen Davies: Acting career

 Eileen Davies was born and lives in Hastings, East Sussex.

 Eileen is one of a small group actors that have made appearances on both EastEnders and Coronation Street, the British TV serials.
 Davies has played 3 characters in the ITV TV serial Coronation Street, the role of Judge Anne Carmichael back in 2006, then as Celia Smethurst for 2 episodes in 2015, and more recently as Flora McArdle for a further 19 episodes in 2018.
 Davies also played the role of Joan Murfield in EastEnders for five episodes between 2017 and 2018.

 Elieen Davies was nominated for best supporting actress award at the British Independent Film Awards 2012 for her performance in the film Sightseers.
 However the award went to Olivia Colman.

-In 2022, Davies starred in Allelujah, a film adaptation of Alan Bennett's play of the same name with a cast which included Jennifer Saunders, Russell Tovey, David Bradley, Derek Jacobi, and Judi Dench.
+In 2022, Davies starred in Allelujah, a film adaptation of Alan Bennett's play of the same name, alongside Jennifer Saunders, Russell Tovey, David Bradley, Derek Jacobi, and Judi Dench.